particle-iot/docs/src/content/guide/getting-started/start.md

 {{#if photon}}
 ![](/assets/images/photon-kit-new.jpg)
-<p class="caption">Your new Photon!
+<p class="caption">Your new Photon.
 Note that many components pictured will only be included if you purchased a Photon Kit</p>
 {{/if}}
 {{#if core}}![](/assets/images/core-box.jpg){{/if}}